-How to build a DIY raised planter box for your front porch for flowers or vegetables.
+How to build a DIY raised planter box with legs for your front porch or back deck for flowers or vegetables.

 I searched in stores and online the past 2 years but couldn't find the perfect style or right size.
 So, since I couldn't find what I wanted, I decided to build my own.